snare/voltron/README.md

         $ voltron view bt
         $ voltron view cmd 'reg read'

-4. The UI view code will attach to the server (via a domain socket) and refresh every time the debugger is stopped.
-So, set a break point and let the debugger hit it and everything should be updated.
+4. Set a breakpoint and run your inferior.
+Once the inferior has started, the views will be able to connect, but they won't update until the debugger hits the first breakpoint.

+        (lldb) b main
+        (lldb) run

+5. The debugger should hit the breakpoint and the `voltron` views will be updated.
 A forced update can be triggered with the following command:

         (lldb) voltron update